 Finally, we need to illustrate one more aspect of interactions, in relation to nondeterminism.
-In these examples, it appears that events of the interaction can be seen as events of the underlying event structures.
-However, when nondeterminism (and especially non-injectivity of the labelling function) comes in, it is no longer the case.
+In these examples, it appears that events of the interaction can be seen as events of S and T. However, when nondeterminism (and especially non-injectivity of the labelling function) comes in, it is no longer the case.